 Pricing Rules

-The composite flight-pricing engine — a flight's price is the sum of every matching rule, each set by IF/ELSE-IF/ELSE branches and versioned by effective date.
+Flight pricing — a flight's price is the sum of every matching rule, each one driven by condition branches (if … else …) and versioned by effective date.

 What it is

-Pricing Rules are the composite engine that prices every flight.
-A flight’s total is the sum of every rule that matches it — there is no “first match wins” — so a single flight can stack a flight fee, a tow fee, an instructor fee and more, each from its own rule.
+Pricing rules price every flight.
+A flight’s total price is the sum of every rule that matches it — there is no “first match wins” — so a single flight can stack a flight fee, a tow fee, an instructor fee and more, each from its own rule.

-Within a single rule, IF / ELSE-IF / ELSE branches are evaluated top to bottom, and the first matching branch sets that rule’s price.
-A branch price of 0 simply adds no charge, which is a clean way to exempt certain flights without deleting the rule.
-Rules are versioned by effective date, so a historical flight always bills at the price that was active on the day it flew — past invoices never shift when you change tomorrow’s prices.
+Within a single rule, the condition branches are evaluated top to bottom, and the first matching branch sets that rule’s price.
+A branch with a price of 0 adds no charge.
+Rules are versioned by effective date, so a historical flight bills at the price that was active on the day it flew.

 How to use it